Testing the isotropy of high energy cosmic rays using spherical needlets: Simulating cosmic ray emission

 Simulations are performed as follows:

-\begin{itemize} \item We fix the number $n_s$ of sources and distribute them uniformly in the volume $V$.
-We assume that all sources are physically identical, i.e. they emit cosmic rays with the same probability, and the same distribution in energy, the latter coinciding with the observed flux $dN/dE$. \item We fix the number $n$ of observed cosmic rays, and draw at random their energies according to the distribution $n(E) \propto E^{-\alpha}$, $E \in [E_{\rm min}, E_{\rm max}]$, $\alpha > 0$. \item For each observed cosmic ray, we assign at random a corresponding emitting source, according to a probability density inversely proportional to the square of the distance $D$ to the source (sources nearer produce a larger flux on Earth).
+\begin{itemize} \item We fix the number $n_s$ of sources and distribute them uniformly in the volume~$V$.
+We assume that all sources are physically identical, that is, they emit cosmic rays with the same probability and the same distribution in energy, the latter coinciding with the observed flux $dN/dE$. \item We fix the number $n$ of observed cosmic rays and draw at random their energies according to the distribution $n(E) \propto E^{-\alpha }$, $E \in[E_{ \mathrm{min}}, E_{ \mathrm{max}}]$, $\alpha> 0$. \item For each observed cosmic ray, we assign at random a corresponding emitting source, according to a probability density inversely proportional to the square of the distance $D$ to the source (sources nearer produce a larger flux on Earth).
 This probability distribution can be modulated by the acceptance of the instrument for studying realistic test cases.
-For instance, \cite{2010APh....34..314T} use 69 highest energy events for the search of correlations with astrophysical sources, selected by a cut in zenith angle of arrival ($\theta_{\rm zenith} \leq 60^\circ$).
-Assumed homogeneous time coverage in UT over the years of observation, the coverage is computed straightforwardly from simple geometrical considerations \citep[see][and the details at the end of Section~\ref{sec:defl-galact-extr}]{2001APh....14..271S}.
-The map of Auger coverage computed in this way is displayed in figure \ref{fig:auger_coverage}.
+For instance, \citet{2010APh....34..314T} uses 69 highest energy events for the search of correlations with astrophysical sources, selected by a cut in zenith angle of arrival ($\theta_{\mathrm{zenith}} \leq60^\circ$).
+Assuming homogeneous time coverage in UT over the years of observation, the exposure is computed straightforwardly from simple geometrical considerations [see \citet{2001APh....14..271S} and the details at the end of Section \ref{sec:defl-galact-extr}].
+The map of Auger exposure computed in this way is displayed in Figure \ref{fig:auger_exposure}.
 The effect of the GZK cutoff is taken into account simply by limiting the volume to a sphere of 70 Mpc radius. \item For each cosmic ray, we modify the direction of arrival due to extragalactic magnetic fields.
 The next subsection describes the model used to implement these deflections. \end{itemize}